nlopez39/E-Commerce-BackEnd/README.md

 ## Description

 This Express.js app is the backend of an e-commerce site which has been configured to use Sequelize to interact with a MySQL database.
-Users can send HTTP Requests that will allow them to either Create, Review, Update, or Delete specific data.
+Users can send HTTP Requests that will allow them to either Create, Read, Update, or Delete specific data.

 ### Demo